teachthenet/pycraft/lesson_7.md

 # CHALLENGE 1

 Modify the script above, and add a chat trigger called "shield" that builds a glass shield "building" all around you, making it so nothing can attack you but you can still see.
-Hint: Refer to lesson5
+Hint: Refer to lesson 4

 # CHALLENGE 2